MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 Whether you choose to purchase new Surface devices running Windows 11 or opt for Surface devices with Windows 10 may depend on your current corporate environment:

 - **Windows 10 only.** Designed for customers who require Windows 10 out of the box and deploy devices using Windows Autopilot or Azure Active Directory domain join (AADJ).
 With **Windows 10 SKUs**, you avoid the need to compile driver packs and reimage devices before distributing them to users.
-It includes an additional fee of $30 per device, (based on MSRP, actual pricing may vary) applicable to all eligible devices, as listed above, beginning August 1, 2022.
+It includes an additional fee of $30 per device (based on MSRP, actual pricing may vary) applicable to all eligible devices, as listed above, beginning August 1, 2022.
 - **Windows 10 & Windows 11.** Designed for customers who use Windows 11 and also deploy Windows 10 via traditional deployment methods that rely on reimaging devices.
 With **Windows 11 SKUs**, you can take advantage of built-in downgrade rights to Windows 10 and load custom Windows 10 images on devices as needed.

 **Table 1.
 OS choice summary**